stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-Save time, make money and receive AI recommendations based on your own preferences in a virtual trading app.
+Save time, make money and receive AI recommendations adapted to your own preferences in a virtual trading app.

 &nbsp;